hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    **Note:** To find the `.p12` file, click on the three-line menu button, then click on your device name.
 1. Save the new VPN connection, then tap to connect.

-### iOS (iPhone/iPad)
+### iOS

 First, securely transfer both `vpnca.cer` and `vpnclient.p12` to your iOS device, then import them one by one as iOS profiles.
+To transfer the files, you may use:

+1. AirDrop, or
+1. Upload the files to your device, tap them in the "Files" app, then go to "Settings" and import, or
-To transfer the files, you may use AirDrop.
-Alternatively, host the files on a secure website of yours, then download and import them in Mobile Safari.
+1. Host the files on a secure website of yours, then download and import them in Mobile Safari.

 When finished, check to make sure both `vpnclient` and `IKEv2 VPN CA` are listed under Settings -> General -> Profiles.

 1. Go to Settings -> General -> VPN.
 1. Tap **Add VPN Configuration...**.